playfulprogramming/playfulprogramming/content/blog/doomsday-rule/index.md

 ## The Tester

-With the hardest bit now out of the way and put into functions we can now relax.
-Make a new file but keep the old when as you can look back at it to see how it works and even modify it, we built it so that it can be used to understand and can be used as a template for further programs that will use it, like the tester.
+With the hardest bit now out of the way and put into functions, we can now relax.
+Make a new file but keep the old when as you can look back at it to see how it works and even modify it.
+We built it to be used to understand what our logic should do and can be used as a template for other programs that will use it: like the tester.

-I built the tester using `randint` from the module `random`. this should be your first line of code:
+I built the tester using `randint` from the module `random`.
+This should be your first line of code:
 ```python
 from random import randint
 ```
 ### Coding part 1: *The functions*

-So in the previous program we made 3 inputs Year, Month, Day.
-We still need to give these to the program, but we need it to do it randomly, and to keep the structure we will use functions.
+In the previous program, we made three inputs: Year, Month, Day.
+We still need to pass these to the doomsday program, but we need to do it randomly.
+To keep our code's structure, we will use functions.

 #### Random Year

-To get a random year we will just make a function that has two arguments, `StartYear` and `EndYear`.
+To get a random year, we will just make a function that has two arguments: `StartYear` and `EndYear`.
 These will be in a `randint` line:

 ```python
 def randomYear(StartYear, EndYear):
     return randint(StartYear, EndYear)